matklad/fall/README.md

 ### Grammar

-To learn the details of the grammar spec, it's best to read the (literalish) [grammar of the fall language itself](./lang/fall/src/syntax.fall )
+To learn the details of the grammar spec, it's best to read the (literalish) [grammar of the fall language itself](./lang/fall/src/fall.fall )
-Other examples are also in the `lang` subdirectory, look for the `syntax.fall` files.
+Other examples are also in the `lang` subdirectory, look for the `*.fall` files.

 Here are some interesting highlights of the grammar.